Argyle Capital Management Inc. Has $548,000 Stock Holdings in NextEra Energy, Inc. (NYSE:NEE)

 In related news, CEO John W. Ketchum purchased 12,909 shares of the stock in a transaction on Friday, July 1st.
 The shares were purchased at an average price of $78.33 per share, with a total value of $1,011,161.97.
 Following the transaction, the chief executive officer now directly owns 132,894 shares of the company’s stock, valued at $10,409,587.02.
 The acquisition was disclosed in a filing with the SEC, which is available at this hyperlink.
 Also, Director Kirk S. Hachigian bought 10,000 shares of NextEra Energy stock in a transaction dated Tuesday, May 3rd.
 The shares were acquired at an average price of $70.19 per share, with a total value of $701,900.00.
 Following the completion of the purchase, the director now directly owns 5,000 shares in the company, valued at approximately $350,950.
 The disclosure for this purchase can be found here.
 0.43% of the stock is owned by insiders.

 A number of equities analysts have issued reports on the company.
+BMO Capital Markets reduced their target price on NextEra Energy from $105.00 to $93.00 in a report on Monday, June 13th.
 TheStreet cut NextEra Energy from a “b” rating to a “c+” rating in a report on Thursday, April 21st.
-Wells Fargo & Company raised their target price on NextEra Energy from $102.00 to $107.00 and gave the stock an “overweight” rating in a report on Monday, April 18th.
-Evercore ISI restated a “hold” rating and set a $90.00 target price on shares of NextEra Energy in a report on Friday, April 22nd.
-BMO Capital Markets reduced their target price on NextEra Energy from $105.00 to $93.00 in a report on Monday, June 13th.
-Finally, KeyCorp raised their target price on NextEra Energy from $87.00 to $89.00 and gave the stock an “overweight” rating in a report on Thursday, April 7th.
+Credit Suisse Group set a $76.00 price objective on NextEra Energy in a report on Monday, June 20th.
+Mizuho cut their price objective on NextEra Energy from $88.00 to $81.00 and set a “buy” rating on the stock in a report on Monday, April 25th.
+Finally, KeyCorp lifted their price objective on NextEra Energy from $87.00 to $89.00 and gave the company an “overweight” rating in a report on Thursday, April 7th.
 Three investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
 Based on data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average price target of $88.86.

 About NextEra Energy (Get Rating)